ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_variables.rst

 Defining variables in inventory
 -------------------------------

-You can define different variables for each individual host, or set shared variables for a group of hosts in your inventory.
+You can define different variables for each host individually, or set shared variables for a group of hosts in your inventory.
 For example, if all machines in the ``[Boston]`` group use 'boston.ntp.example.com' as an NTP server, you can set a group variable.
 The :ref:`intro_inventory` page has details on setting :ref:`host variables <host_variables>` and :ref:`group variables <group_variables>` in inventory.

 .. _playbook_variables: